MihaiCatalin97/mentorship-project-2025/back-end/services/auth-service/README.md

 Added a config package under src/test/java for test-specific Spring configurations.
 Included a TestSecurityConfig class to provide a minimal SecurityFilterChain bean for tests, disabling CSRF and allowing all requests.
-Also removed spring.autoconfigure.exclude=org.springframework.boot.autoconfigure from applications.properties
+Also removed spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.security.servlet.SecurityAutoConfiguration from applications.properties
 to ensure test configurations are applied correctly.